letsencrypt/boulder/README.md

 ```

 Internally, the logic of the system is based around five types of objects:
-accounts, authorizations, challenges, orders (for ACME v2) and certificates,
+accounts, authorizations, challenges, orders and certificates, mapping directly
-mapping directly to the resources of the same name in ACME.
+to the resources of the same name in ACME.
+Requests from ACME clients result in

-We run two Web Front Ends, one for each ACME API version.
-Only the front end
-components differentiate between API version.
-Requests from ACME clients
-result in new objects and changes to objects.
-The Storage Authority maintains
+new objects and changes to objects.
+The Storage Authority maintains persistent
-persistent copies of the current set of objects.
+copies of the current set of objects.

-Objects are also passed from one component to another on change events.
-For
-example, when a client provides a successful response to a validation
-challenge, it results in a change to the corresponding validation object.
-The
-Validation Authority forwards the new validation object to the Storage
-Authority for storage, and to the Registration Authority for any updates to a
-related Authorization object.

 Boulder uses gRPC for inter-component communication.
 For components that you
 want to be remote, it is necessary to instantiate a "client" and "server" for